ESR10 – HMI on bicycles, promoting Transparent AV interactions

 The objectives of the research are to:

-• Establish what modalities are useful for on-bicycle HMIs, and how the HMIs interact with the cyclist.
+- Establish what HMI modalities are useful for cyclists, and how the HMIs interact with the cyclist.

-• Ensure that the HMI system can incorporate communication from infrastructure, such as traffic lights and other I2X functionalities.
+- Increased understanding of how HMI systems for cyclists can incorporate communication from infrastructure, such as traffic lights and other infrastructure-to-everything functionalities.

-• Evaluate cyclists’ trust and acceptance of HMIs across different biker characteristics (e.g. age, gender, and personality).
+- Evaluate cyclists’ trust and acceptance of these methods across different biker characteristics (e.g., age, gender, and personality).

 Research description